 How to Encrypt Email in Outlook

 There are multiple ways in which you can encrypt an email in Outlook.
 Some options are built-in to Outlook, while others are third-party options.
 Here are the most common types of encryption for Outlook:

-- Microsoft Office 356 Encryption – This is a part of the Office 365 subscription and the easiest to set up among the encryption methods.
+- Microsoft Office 356 Encryption – office 365 email encryption is part of the larger subscription and the easiest to set up among the encryption methods.
 This method allows you to send encrypted emails to most email services.